A generalisation of the deformation variety: Examples, part 1: The once punctured torus bundle with monodromy

-This time, if $ij=1$ then equations (\ref{trouble1}) and (\ref{trouble2}) imply that $p=1$, and there is no solution. \begin{rmk} By a result of Tillmann \cite{tillmann_degenerations}, if $M$ admits a complete hyperbolic structure of finite volume and a deformation variety for $M$ with some tetrahedralisation is non-empty, then it has a component which corresponds to the Dehn surgery component of the character variety.
-The above example shows that it may or may not ``see'' other components. \end{rmk} \begin{rmk} If a particular component of the representation variety has an extra relation on it (in addition to those defining the variety) which implies that certain cusps always appear in the same place under $\Psi_\rho$ (see definition \ref{psi_rho}) as we vary $\rho$ within the component, then a tetrahedralisation with an edge between two such cusps will have a deformation variety that will not see this component.
+\begin{rmk} More generally, if a particular component of the representation variety has an extra relation on it (in addition to those defining the variety) which implies that certain cusps always appear in the same place under $\Psi_\rho$ (see Definition \ref{psi_rho}) as we vary $\rho$ within the component, then a triangulation with an edge between two such cusps will have an associated deformation variety that will not see this component.

 \end{rmk}